Department: EM Admissions

 Special Instructions to Applicants

-The Office of Admissions includes over 50 staff who are engaged in the work of recruitment and outreach to prospective undergraduates, and making admission decisions on all applicants for freshman, transfer, and post-baccalaureate undergraduate admission.
-Admissions is a unit of the Division of Student Services & Enrollment Management, and works closely with several other units of that division, especially Scholarships/Financial Aid and Orientation, as well as many other parts of campus.
+The Office of Admissions includes over 50 staff who are engaged in the work of recruitment and outreach to prospective undergraduates and making admission decisions on all applicants for freshman, transfer, and post-baccalaureate undergraduate admission.
+Admissions is a unit of the Division of Student Services & Enrollment Management and work closely with several other units of that division, especially Scholarships/Financial Aid and Orientation, as well as many other parts of campus.

-As a member of the Student Services & Enrollment Management team, the Admissions Counselor is responsible for representing the University of Oregon (UO) to multiple constituencies, including prospective students, their families, and school/community contacts.
-The Counselor independently develops and implements recruiting initiatives to meet application and enrollment goals, and also conducts holistic review of freshman applications for their assigned territory, and others as assigned.
-The Counselor must be effective at independently planning recruitment strategies including high school visits, area receptions, and individual meetings.
-Will be expected to participate in search committees, event planning, Disability Review Committee (DRC) and Undergraduate Support Program (USP) committees in collaboration with campus partners.
 Additionally, this position is a front-line service provider with primary responsibility for student admission counseling, recruitment travel, and management of the assigned geographic areas.
-The position requires a significant level of independent judgment and autonomy in regards to work planning; local representation of the university to thousands of students, families, counselors, and other key staff at secondary schools and community colleges; expert counseling of students and families; and application of university admission policy through holistic admission review.
+The position requires a significant level of independent judgment and autonomy in regard to work planning; local representation of the university to thousands of students, families, counselors, and other key staff at secondary schools and community colleges; expert counseling of students and families; and application of university admission policy through holistic admission review.
 Secondary responsibilities include scholarship review and other duties as assigned.
-This position reports to the Senior Assistant Director of Admissions for Recruitment.
+This position reports to the Assistant Director of Regional Recruitment.

 Additional expectations of the position: